xsscx/srd/dmg/README.md

-# Install a Cryptex with Toybox Unstripped on M1 ARM or X86_64
+# Install a Cryptex with Toybox Unstripped

 Download DMG, install & ssh to the SRD.
 Includes debuserver, toybox unstripped and other PoC's.